danny-avila/LibreChat/docs/install/user_auth_system.md

 ### (It only works with a domain, not with localhost)

 1. Go to [Facebook Developer Portal](https://developers.facebook.com/)
+2. Create a new Application and select "Authenticate and request data from users with Facebook Login"
-2. Create a new Application and give it a name
+3. Then select "No, I'm not creating a game" and give it a name
-4. In the Dashboard tab select product and select "Facebook login", then tap on "Configure" and "Settings".
-Male sure "OAuth client access", "Web OAuth access", "Apply HTTPS" and "Use limited mode for redirect URIs" are **enabled**
+4. In the Dashboard tab select "Use cases", then tap on "Customize" in "Authentication and account creation" and click on "add" under email's permission.
+5. In the settings section, click on "go to settings", make sure "Client OAuth login", "Web OAuth login" and "Enforce HTTPS" are **enabled**
-5. In the Valid OAuth Redirect URIs add "your-domain/oauth/facebook/callback" (example: http://example.com/oauth/facebook/callback)
+5. In the Valid OAuth Redirect URIs add `your-domain/oauth/facebook/callback` (example: https://example.com/oauth/facebook/callback)
-6. Save changes and in the "settings" tab, reset the Client Secret
+6. Save changes and in the "App settings" tab, and finally click on "show" in the Client Secret
-7. Put the Client ID and Client Secret in the .env file:
+7. Put the Client ID and Client Secret in the .env file: (App ID=Client ID & App secret= Client Secret)
 ```bash
 FACEBOOK_CLIENT_ID=your_client_id
 FACEBOOK_CLIENT_SECRET=your_client_secret